Study on our Boston Campus

 A Focused Curriculum to Target Your Goals

 By mastering the curriculum in this graduate certificate, you will gain valuable insights about what it takes to make business decisions on a global scale in the areas of finance, marketing, supply chain, and more.

 Each of the classes for your Graduate Certificate in International Business will help you gain essential business knowledge to develop your career potential.
-You will take one required course and three or four electives.
-This program has been designed to be compliant with F1 visa regulations.
-For International students, you will take 5 classes over an 8-month period (two semesters) to be visa compliant.
+You will take two required courses and select an additional two or three electives.
+The minimum required number of courses to earn your certificate is four, however many of our students select to take an additional elective in order to broaden their expertise.
+For International students, you will take five classes over an eight-month period (two semesters) to be visa compliant.

 Focuses on the international business environment, and examines the influence on global decision making of such areas as the international economy and trade issues, legal and political context differences, governmental actions, cultural and ethical system differences, exchange rates and international currency markets, international institutions like the World Trade Organization and the International Monetary Fund, and regional agreements like the European Union, NAFTA, and Mercosur.
 Also analyzes why firms internationalize their operations, how they can internationalize, and key areas such as international manufacturing, marketing, human resource management, and strategy.

 Focuses on issues that arise when a firm operates in multiple countries with cultures that are different from its home country.
 Principally addresses the perspectives of U.S. firms operating overseas, but also explores other national firms operating in the United States and in third-country environments.
 A central issue is how corporate cultures evolve in the context of national cultures.

 Develops specific concepts, policies, and techniques for the financial management of the multinational firm.
 Topics include operation of the foreign exchange markets, foreign exchange risk management, sources and instruments of international financing, foreign direct investment and the management of political risk, multinational capital budgeting, and financing control systems for the multinational firm.